Human-like object concept representations emerge naturally in multimodal large language models: Methods

 where $\mathbf{x}$ corresponds to an object vector; $i$, $j$ and $k$ to the indices of the current triplet; $n$ to the number of triplets; and $m$ to the number of objects.
-The regularization parameter $\lambda$, which controls the trade-off between sparsity and model performance, was determined using cross-validation on the training set ($\lambda = 0.004$ for LLM, $0.0035$ for MLLM and $0.00385$ for humans).
+The regularization parameter $\lambda$, which controls the trade-off between sparsity and model performance, was determined using cross-validation on the training set ($\lambda = 0.004$ for LLM, $0.0035$ for MLLM, $0.00385$ for humans, and 0.007 for the other models and brain ROIs).
 In addition to sparsity, the optimization was constrained by strictly enforcing weights in the embedding $\mathbf{X}$ to be positive.
 The minimization of this objective was carried out using stochastic gradient descent with an Adam optimizer \cite{kingma2014adam} (with default parameters) and a batch size of 100 on triplet odd-one-out judgments.
 After the optimization was complete, dimensions with weights below 0.1 for all objects were eliminated.
 Finally, the dimensions underwent sorting based on the sum of their weights across objects in descending order.

 This model operates under two key theoretical assumptions.
 Firstly, it postulates sparsity within the embedding space dimensions, indicating that each object primarily influences certain dimensions rather than all.
 Secondly, it assumes positivity in these dimensions.
 Consequently, an object's weight on a specific dimension signifies the extent of the related property within the object.
 These assumptions diverge from typical dimensionality reduction approaches like Principal Component Analysis (PCA), which assume dense dimensions across the real number spectrum.
 Furthermore, SPoSE facilitates cross-correlations among dimensions while PCA assumes independence.
 Consequently, SPoSE often uncovers a greater number of dimensions, reflecting finer details or attributes, which are more easily interpretable compared to PCA dimensions.
-Notably, the weight an object holds on a dimension directly corresponds to the presence of the associated property within the object. \\
+Notably, the weight an object holds on a dimension directly corresponds to the presence of the associated property within the object.

+We opted for the behavioral odd-one-out task and the SPoSE method to learn the low-dimensional embeddings of LLMs rather than attempting to directly access their internal features, primarily due to the challenges associated with extracting features from modern, large-scale LLMs that are often proprietary or too vast to navigate directly.
+This approach allows us to circumvent the limitations imposed by the closed nature or sheer scale of contemporary LLMs, providing us with a more feasible avenue to explore their mental representations. \\

 \textbf{Reproducibility of embedding dimensions.} Considering the stochastic nature of the optimization process, the SPoSE method yields varying sets of dimensions upon each reiteration.
 To assess the stability of the 66-dimensional embedding, we conducted 20 model runs with distinct random initializations.
 Evaluating each original dimension against all dimensions in the 20 reference embeddings, we identified the best-matching dimension based on the highest correlation.
 Consistent with previous research \cite{hebart2020revealing}, a Fisher z-transform was applied to these correlations, averaged across the 20 reference embeddings, and then reversed to obtain a mean reliability value for each dimension across all 20 embeddings.\\